chrisguest75/devcontainer_examples/README.md

 * ~~Currently `vscode` does not support the nested indirect devcontainers.
 Follow example [01_bash_container/README.md](./01_bash_container/README.md) using the cli to build start and attach.
 Or use the `./devcontainerctl.sh` script.~~
 * You can now very easily use the Remote Containers extension to open the containers.
 * If you don't map the `.git` folder then you can't use codespaces to change and commit.
+* There is a nix feature to use instead of brew on arm.
+* `uv` can be installed through nix

 ## Getting started